 The source code for every lesson is on Github.
-Each lesson contains a link to its respective branch in the repository.
-Branches are subdivided into "begin" and "end" states, where the "begin" branch is the state of the code before the lesson begins, and the "end" is how it should look when the lesson is complete.
+Each lesson contains a link to its respective subdirectory in the repository.
+Lessons are subdivided into "begin" and "end" states, where the "begin" directory is the state of the code before the lesson begins, and the "end" is how it should look when the lesson is complete.

-For example, if you're working on Lesson 11, you'll want to checkout the branch "lesson-11-begin" and follow the tutorial.
-If you get stuck, or if you want to compare your work to the final outcome, checkout "lesson-11-end".
+For example, if you're working on Lesson 11, you'll want to go to the "Lesson-11-begin" directory, run "composer install" and follow the tutorial.
+If you get stuck, or if you want to compare your work to the final outcome, go to the directory "Lesson-11-end".

 Getting the database and assets